coroutine/chef-kibana/README.md

 Usage
 =====

 To use this cookbook, you should create a role, override the attributes that you want to change, and then add the role to any nodes on which you want Kibana installed.
 Keep in mind, that Kibana expects a working installation of elasticsearch (and logstash).

+*NOTE*: If you run kibana on a port other than port 80, you'll need to configure your webserver so that it listens on that port.
+If you're using the apache cookbook, simply override the `listen_ports` attribute; e.g. if you wanted to run kibana on port 8000, you might create a role similar to the following:

+    name "kibana"
+    description "Sample role to configure Kibana"

+    run_list(
+      "recipe[apache2::default]",
+      "recipe[kibana::default]",
+      "recipe[kibana::apache]",
+    )

+    override_attributes(
+      "apache" => {
+        "listen_ports" => [ "80","8000" ]
+      },
+      "kibana" => {
+        "apache" => {
+          "server_admin" => "admin@example.com
+          "vhost_port"   => "8000",
+        }
+      }
+    )

 License and Author
 ==================